 Q: How do sails for cruising multihulls differ from that of a cruising monohull?

-A: Having higher loads is the biggest issue.
-Because the boat does not heel and release the load, when the pressure hits it means every aspect of the sails and rigging must be up-specked for any multihull.
+A: Because a multihull does not heel and release the wind load when the pressure hits, multihull sails must be able to handle higher wind loads than monohull sails.
+This means every aspect of multihull sails and rigging must be up-specked compared to a monohull.
 Mainsails generally have more roach, spinnakers are a little flatter in cut, and headsails tend to be smaller and more substantial, as it is the one sail used across the wind ranges.

 Q: Why is sail selection important for a cruising multihull?

-Q: What are some of the go-to sails that you recommend for a performance cruising cat?
+Q: What are some of the go-to sails that you recommend for a performance cruising catamaran?

 A: The G-zero is an excellent versatile downwind option.
-It has a massive range of use and can be sheeted in quite hard for lighter wind well forward of the beam and used right through the wind range up to say 25 knots true when eased out and tweaked forward, the benefit of a sail that is easy to furl away, small to stow and with such a wide range of use makes it perfect for cruisers.
+It has a massive range of use and can be sheeted in quite hard for lighter wind well forward of the beam and used right through the wind range up to say 25 knots true when eased out and tweaked forward.
+With such a wide range of use, the G-zero cruising gennaker makes it perfect for cruising multihulls.
+Plus, it is easy to furl away and small to stow.

 Q: Can you have too many sails?

 A: Yes, you can have too many sails.
 Ideally your sailmaker would design a wardrobe that gives you crossover points and sailing angles that cover the full sailing range.
 It would be best if you also had a plan for how to stow the sails onboard.
-The plan needs to be created before getting your inventory so you can organize them below deck to protect them from the elements and access them with ease.
+Ideally, you will create your plan before getting your inventory so you can organize them below deck to protect them from the elements and access them with ease.

 Q: What about storm sails for multihulls?

-A: Storm Sails are important, although they hardly ever get used.
+A: Even though they hardly ever get used, storm sails are important.
 Again, a plan is required so you can access this sail if you need to.
 For example, if you have three reefs in the main and can easily set up and deploy a storm jib, you will gain more balance and be able to control the boat in 40+ knots of wind.
 A storm jib can get you to a safe harbor to ride out bad weather if needed.

-Q: How do you decide on certain sailcloth for various sails on a cruising cat?
+Q: How do you decide on sailcloth for various sails on a cruising catamaran?

 A: The first thing to consider is the environment the sails are going to be subjected to in particular humidity.
 The strength of breeze for the region the boat is planning on sailing can have an impact also.
 For instance, global cruisers who want to cross oceans short-handed need super durable sails and engineered for the worst, but someone spending most of their time in the light winds of Asia would appreciate a lighter suit of sails.